NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/FramePeriod.rst

    As discussed but it is worth noting again, because the script generates a **results.out** file, no postprocessing script is needed for this example.
 This might not always be the case for some of your problems.

 3. Next select the RV tab from the input panel.
-This should be prepopulated with two random variables with same names as those having pset in the tcl script, i.e. m1 and m2.
-For each variable, from the drop down menu change them from having a constant distribution to a uniform one and then provide the lower bounds, upper bounds and the strating points shown in the figure below.
+This should be pre-populated with two random variables with same names as those having pset in the tcl script, i.e. m1 and m2.
+For each variable, from the drop down menu change them from having a constant distribution to a uniform one and then provide the lower bounds, upper bounds and the starting points shown in the figure below.

 .. figure:: figures/joelRV.png
    :align: center